The Makings of a Social Enterprise

 Any money raised through Meal Makers will be used to buy more food.
 The goal was to provide 250,000 meals through the fundraiser, which was achieved, having raised over $125,000.

 With the help of the Meal Makers program, thousands of Western Australians can have freshly and professionally prepared food!

 Our vision is that of a world in which where you are born does not have to dictate a life of poverty.

-So far, we financed one small business idea
+So far we financed two small business ideas

-and empowered a family to grow their income.
+and empowered two families to grow their income.

 We aim to support charities around the world to create pathways out of poverty and empower families to grow their incomes.
 We choose to focus on women entrepreneurs to support systemic change and for this purpose we choose to invest in financial education and business skills and to fund small business ideas to break the cycle of poverty for good.

 - There is a lot of poverty in the Asia-Pacific region where 1.7 billion people are living on less than $2/day

 - Women are particularly affected as they have less economic opportunities and are not able to access finance, due to gender discrimination and a lack of same written records and collateral as men